patoshii/xcubicle-layers/README.md

 https://patoshii.github.io/xcubicle-layers

-Layers is an app that lets users send Bitcoin to any website specifically, crowdfunding donation sites like Gofundme and Q&A sites like StackOverflow.
-Our blockchain-based app adds new payment options, such as Bitcoin, which were not previously available.
+Layers is an app that lets users send crypto to URLs as a proxy payment address.
+The first target is crowdfunding donation sites like Gofundme and Q&A sites like StackOverflow.
+Our blockchain-based app adds new crypto payment options, which were not previously available.
 With this, we are able to cut out middlemen and provide new features not native to the site.
-Essentially, we have built a new layer on top of the Internet.

 ## Features

 *Pledge Layer*
-We've built a method of "pledging" Bitcoin and cryptocurrency on any website directed to a user or owner of the domain regardless if they accept it or not.
-This new payment layer sits on top of any webpage you visit.
+We've built a method of "pledging" cryptocurrency on any website directed to a user of the domain regardless if they accept it or not.
+This new payment layer sits on top of any webpage.

 *Notes Layer*
 Give users the ability to attach a sticky note to any website.
 These notes can be used privately for jotting down information when revisiting the same link.
-Or make them public for anyone to see like a comments section.
-All notes are stored on a decentralized data cloud encrypted and censorship resistant.
+Or make them public for anyone to see.
+All notes are stored on a decentralized data cloud encrypted.

 ## Installation for Chrome Based Browsers